tableau/Logshark/docs/docs/logshark_postgres.md

 ---
 title: Visualize Historic Trends of Your Logs
 ---
-In the previous version LogShark could append multiple log sets to visualize historic trends view of your logs on the same viz.
-When we switched from Postgres to Hyper extracts, LogShark lost that functionality.
-We’ve received multiple request to implement this feature in LogShark both internally and externally.
-Now, you can either write LogShark's output to a PostgreSQL database or append data from a new log set to an existing LogShark output.
+In the previous version LogShark we are bringning back the ability to  visualize historic trends view of your logs.
+You can either write LogShark's output to a PostgreSQL database server or append data from a new log set to an existing LogShark output.

 In this section: